adityakrishnan142/CloudSecure-Beta/README.md

 **Note**: Please go through the beta runbook provided to you to get a detailed overview of cloudsecure and its capabilities.

+## Cleaning Up

+To tear down the demo simulation app, follow these steps:

+1. Log into the AWS CloudFormation Console and find the stack you created for the demo app
+2. Delete the stack